-According to the Office of the Comptroller of the Executive Yuan, the consumer price index increased at an annual rate of 1.96% in 2021.
-Inflation was minimal and had no significant impact on the Company's profit or loss. - (2) Policies, Main Causes of Gain or Loss and Future Response Measures with Respect to High-risk, High-leveraged Investments, Lending or Endorsement Guarantees, and Derivatives Transactions: - A. The Company does not engage in high-risk or highly leveraged investments, and all investments are carefully evaluated and executed in accordance with the Company's rules and regulations.
-The Company does not lend funds to others, does not endorse guarantees for others, and does not engage in derivative financial instruments. - B. If, in the future, the Company needs to enter into financial transactions, endorse guarantees for others, or engage in derivative financial instruments for business purposes, it will follow the relevant procedures established by the Company and announce all information in a timely and accurate manner in accordance with the law.
+C. Effects of Inflation on Corporate Finance, and Future Response Measures: According to the Office of the Comptroller of the Executive Yuan, the consumer price index increased at an annual rate of 2.95% in 2022.
+Inflation was minimal and had no significant impact on the Company's profit or loss.

-(3) Future Research & Development Projects and Corresponding Budget:
+- (2) Policies, Main Causes of Gain or Loss and Future Response Measures with Respect to High-risk, High-leveraged Investments, Lending or Endorsement Guarantees, and Derivatives Transactions: - A. The Company does not engage in high-risk or highly leveraged investments, and all investments are carefully evaluated and executed in accordance with the Company's rules and regulations.
+The Company does not lend funds to others, does not endorse guarantees for others, and does not engage in derivative financial instruments. - B. If, in the future, the Company needs to enter into financial transactions, endorse guarantees for others, or engage in derivative financial instruments for business purposes, it will follow the relevant procedures established by the Company and announce all information in a timely and accurate manner in accordance with the law. - (3) Future Research & Development Projects and Corresponding Budget:

-The Company is currently developing medical dedeputy products, and has been conducting animal testing and human clinical trials.
-Among them, the minimally invasive medical material (URO-T01) for the treatment of lower urinary tract symptoms due to benign prostatic hypertrophy is scheduled to start the U.S. IDE human clinical trial in 2022, and we expect to continue to invest in research and development for its smooth start.
+The Company is currently developing medical dedeputy products, and has been conducting human clinical trials.
+Among them, the treatment for lower urinary tract symptoms (LUTS) associated with benign Prostatic Hyperplasia (BPH) (URO-T01) is approved by the US FDA to facilitate the IDE study in mid 2022.
+By the end of 2022, the company have completed more than 30 cases/treatments.
+Clinical trial is actively recruiting and ongoing now.
+About Vascular Graft System for Aortic Dissection Repair (CVS-T01), the Company has two meetings with the US FDA regarding the regulatory approval planning before the 3rd quarter of 2022, and continue to carry out the First-in-Human Study in the USA.
+And we expect to continue to invest in research and development.
 In addition, the Company continuously evaluates products with high market value and clinical demand and uses a careful evaluation process to ensure that its resources are properly allocated to new product development programs with a high return on investment.
-In addition, the company is actively entering the field of high-end medical dedeputy contract manufacturing services (CDMO), and is working with its partners to establish upstream medical dedeputy manufacturing technology and downstream mass production capacity, and expects to spend approximately NT\$740 million on R&D in 2022.
+In addition, the company is actively entering the field of high-end medical dedeputy contract manufacturing services (CDMO), and is working to establish upstream medical dedeputy manufacturing technology and downstream mass production capacity, and expects to spend approximately NT\$760 million on R&D in 2023.